croudcare/linkedbus/README.md

- We are fininshing the gem and as soon as possible we publish to rubygems
+ We are finishing the gem and as soon as possible we publish to rubygems
  For now, git clone is your best friend

 ## Usage